 What's the difference between spring rolls and egg rolls?

 The main difference between spring rolls and egg rolls is the wrapper.
-Spring rolls are wrapped in thin flour wrappers, and egg rolls are wrapped in a thicker, crispier wrapper.
+Spring rolls are wrapped in thin rice flour wrappers, and egg rolls are wrapped in thicker wheat flour wrappers.

 What is a shrimp egg roll made of?

-Shrimp egg rolls are typically made up of a combination of shredded cabbage, carrots, ginger, garlic, and diced shrimp that are all cooked and stuffed into egg roll wrappers, which are then fried or baked until crispy and golden brown.
+Shrimp egg rolls are typically made up of a combination of shredded cabbage, carrots, ginger, garlic, and diced shrimp that are all cooked and stuffed into egg roll wrappers.

 Do all egg rolls have shrimp in them?